Guysborough, Nova Scotia (community)

 Guysborough (population: 397) is an unincorporated village in the Canadian province of Nova Scotia, located in Guysborough County.

 Located at the head of Chedabucto Bay, fronting Guysborough Harbour, it is the administrative seat of the Guysborough municipal district.
 The community is named after Sir Guy Carleton (Guy's borough).

 The area was first settled by the French in 1634.
-The Acadian population left the region in the early 1760's and English settlers began arriving shortly afterwards.
+The Acadian population left the region in the early 1760s and English settlers began arriving shortly afterwards.
 The current settlement of Guysborough was founded by loyalists in 1784, after the America Revolutionary War.

 History

-The Mi'kmaq frequented the area, and had a seasonal settlement just south of present day Guysborough near present day Cook's Cove.
+The Mi'kmaq frequented the area, and had a seasonal settlement just south of present-day Guysborough near present-day Cook's Cove.

 French Settlement - Chedabuctou

-The site of present day Guysborough was first occupied by French Europeans in 1634, led by Isaac de Razilly, a French nobleman and Navy officer who later became Governor of French Acadia.
+The site of present-day Guysborough was first occupied by French Europeans in 1634, led by Isaac de Razilly, a French nobleman and Navy officer who later became Governor of French Acadia.
 He built Fort St François à Canso at the entrance to the harbour, on the peninsula known today as Fort Point.
 In 1655, Nicolas Denys, governor of the new St Lawrence Bay Province, renamed the area to Chedabuctou and built Fort Chedabuctou at the site of the Razilly's fort to serve as his capital.

-In the early 1680's, Clerbaud Bergier, a French Huguenot merchant from La Rochelle, France, led other French merchants in founding the Company of Acadia (Compagnie de la Peche Sedentaire), and established Fort St. Louis to control the regions fishery.
+In the early 1680s, Clerbaud Bergier, a French Huguenot merchant from La Rochelle, France, led other French merchants in founding the Company of Acadia (Compagnie de la Peche Sedentaire), and established Fort St. Louis to control the regions fishery.
 Settlers were brought to support the fort and fishery, and the village of Chedabuctou grew next to the fort, as well as farming activity farther inland along the Milford Haven River.
 A group cleared land and spent the winter of 1682 at Chedabuctou, with the first crops being planted in 1683.
 By 1687, several families were living at Chedabuctou, as well as soldiers and many seasonal fishermen.

 Raid on Chedabucto (1688)

-In August of 1688, during King William's War, raiders from New England pillage the fort and fishery.
+In August 1688, during King William's War, raiders from New England pillage the fort and fishery.
 The fort is taken when a soldier opens the gate in the morning and all the others are still asleep, leading to the lone soldier being overwhelmed by the raiders hiding near the gate.
 The pillaging of the fort is a financial disaster for the company, with several large ships being captured.
 In the aftermath of this failure, the Company of Acadia is reorganised and a garrison of French Troupes de la Marine are stationed at Fort St. Louis, and the defences are enhanced by a French military engineer.